MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-addfilewithranges.md

 ---
 title: bitsadmin addfilewithranges
-description: "Windows Commands topic for **bitsadmin addfilewithranges** - adds a file to the specified job.
-BITS downloads the specified ranges from the remote file." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **bitsadmin addfilewithranges** - adds a file to the specified job.
+BITS downloads the specified ranges from the remote file. ms.custom: na ms.prod: windows-server ms.reviewer: na